yext/rules_closure/README.md

   behavior is to generate code that pollutes the global namespace.
 Many users will want to set this to `"(function(){%output%}).call(this);"` instead.
 See the [Closure Compiler FAQ][output-wrapper-faq] for more details.

+- **property_renaming_report:** (File; optional) Output file for property renaming report.
+It will contain lines in the form of `old:new`.
+This feature has some fringe use cases, such as minifying JSON messages.
+However it's recommended that you use protobuf instead.

 - **defs:** (List of strings; optional) Specifies additional flags to be passed to the Closure Compiler, e.g. `"--hide_warnings_for=some/path/"`.
 To see what